 Oldest theatre building… sort of —

-It was a carriage factory from the 1870’s.
-After 6 years it was closed.
+It was a carriage factory in the 1870’s and after only 6 years it was closed.

 The building was abandoned for 26 years before Vaudeville was declared “alive” in Hamilton.
 The factory floor converted to a store theatre with 200 seats showing live vaudeville acts to excited crowds.

 Named the Wonderland, then the Colonial, then the Princess before the world declared “Vaudeville’s dead.
 Long live the motion picture!”